kyleconroy/clocktower/README.md

 ![Hill Valley Clock Tower](https://github.com/derferman/clocktower/raw/master/tower.jpg)

-The [Wayback Machine](http://www.archive.org/web/web.php) contains a unique history for many websites.
-However, downloading and accessing these archives is tedious.
-With clocktower, no more!
+Clock Tower allows you to to back in time.
+Using the [Wayback Machine](http://www.archive.org/web/web.php), Clock Tower downloads every historical snapshot of your site.

 ## Installation

     pip install clocktower

-but if you must
+Or, if you must

     easy_install clocktower

 ## Usage

-clocktower is really easy to use
+Clock Tower is really easy to use

     clocktower news.ycombinator.com